videosdk-live/videosdk-docs/flutter_docs/guide/video-and-audio-calling-api-sdk/quick-start.md

 }
 ```

-7. You are all set to run and test the app.

 ### Run and Test

 The app is all set to test.
-Make sure to update teh `_token` in `join_screen.dart`
+Make sure to update the `_token` in `join_screen.dart`

 :::caution
-For this tutorial purpose we used a static token intialize and join the meeting.
-But for the production version of the app, we recommend you use an Authentication Server which will generate and pass on the token to the Client App.
+For the tutorial purpose, we used a static token to initialize and join the meeting.
+But for the production version of the app, we recommend you use an Authentication Server that will generate and pass on the token to the Client App.
 For more details checkout [how to do server setup](/flutter/guide/video-and-audio-calling-api-sdk/server-setup).
 :::